alecjmaly/slae86/slae86/project6/3_chmod_shadow.md

 push 0x6374652f         ; "cte/"
 ```

 The rest of the instructions are the same, however, I also added a call to exit() so the shellcode exits gracefully.
-Since we can assume the chmod returns the value of 0, I will increment it's value to reference the exit syscall.
+Since we can assume the chmod returns the value of 0 upon success, I will increment it's value to `0x1` and execute the exit() syscall.

 ```assembly
 inc eax